jcamachado/gpu_practice/README.md

 OpenGL
 Disclaimer:
 This project's OpenGL base is heavily based and inspired by the works of Michael Grieco [https://github.com/michaelg29/yt-tutorials/tree/master/CPP/OpenGL], [https://michaelg29.github.io/] and of Joey de Vries (learnopengl.com).
+Including some algorithms and files being directly copied from Michael's repository, such as avl, trie, cmathematics, jsoncpp and others.
+(Thank you for the tutorial!!!)

 Assimp is not uploaded (just indication where to place its files) Follow this to get to the correct path (also, the assimp-M-m-n folder is the original downloaded one, the other was composed just like on the video below suggests from building)